 This course aims to acquaint students with the techniques of how calligraphy was taught and learned over centuries in China.
 Studying calligraphy was a physical as much as a mental exercise, which in its initial stages aimed more at the control of breath and posture, and movement of body, shoulder, arm and hand.
 The written characters were the result of achieving a certain balance.

-This is a basic skills oriented course starting with the origins of Chinese characters and the art of Chinese calligraphy.
-Acquainting students with the characteristics of Lishu, the Offical Script, the course focuses on the basic strokes and forms of written Chinese characters.
+This is a skill oriented course starting with the origins of Chinese characters and the art of Chinese calligraphy.
+Acquainting students with the characteristics of the Regular Script and the Offical Script, the course focuses on the basic strokes and forms of written Chinese characters.
 Students will learn to sit and to concentrate on the movement of the brush.
 The emphasis is on the techniques, methods and practice of brush writing.

 Students who want to progress further will be able to take up more advanced course options later or move on to painting classes.

 Topics covered include: